medendale/medendale/README.md

 :wave:
 Hello, I'm Medhanit

-:computer: a Full-stack Developer From Washington Dc, Currently available for hire!
+:computer: A Full-stack Developer From Washington Dc, Currently available for hire!

 Have 2 Year Experiance on  React/JavaScript/HTML/CSS .